-From the moment any personal or account information leaves your computer to the time it enters Funding Circle’s system all online access is encrypted.
+From the moment any information you enter on our website leaves your computer to the time it enters Funding Circle’s system it is encrypted.
 Funding Circle employs some of the strongest forms of encryption commercially available for use on the Web today.
-During any transaction, our 128-bit encryption turns your information into a coded sequence with billions of possible variations, making it nearly impossible for unwanted intruders to decipher.
-Additionally, private information collected to verify your identity is stored in an encrypted fashion in our database.
-Funding Circle’s servers possess the proper formulas to turn this code back into meaningful information and complete your transaction.
+During any transaction, our encryption turns your information into a coded sequence with billions of possible variations, making it nearly impossible for unwanted intruders to decipher.
 Look for a “closed lock” icon in your browser to confirm if encryption is being used on any Web page you are viewing.
 Any Web address beginning with “https://...” indicates the page you are viewing uses encryption.
 The “s” stands for “secured.”

 When you log on to create a Funding Circle account, we ask you to create a username, password, and provide answers to three security questions.
-This information is encrypted during transmission and will remain a secret as long as you do not disclose it.
 To securely log on to your Funding Circle account, you are asked to provide your username and password.
+Passwords are stored in an encrypted form in our systems.
 You must then enter the answer to one of the security questions.
-Your account will be locked for a period of time if you enter incorrect details to mitigate 'brute force' hacking.
 If you suspect that someone has had access to your password or answer to security questions, please contact us immediately here.

-Funding Circle’s system will automatically log you off after 15 minutes of inactivity.
+Funding Circle’s system will automatically log you off after a certain period of inactivity.
 This reduces the risk of others accessing your information from your unattended computer.

 The return is a percentage, calculated to show the return investors* have earned through Funding Circle after fees and bad debt, but before tax, over an annualised period.